rsvancara/sounder-gong/README.md

 If you hear the sound, PulseAudio is working correctly

-TODO: Find an interface to confi
+TODO: Find an interface to config